Event RecapAug 10, 2022

 On August 4, 2022, the Atlantic Council’s South Asia Center along with the Muslim American Leadership Alliance hosted an in-person conversation on the history, politicization, and future of overseas voting in Pakistan.

-Riffat Chughtai is a senior advisor of the Atlantic Council’s South Asia Center and has been working for women and children’s causes for a long time.
+Riffat Chughtai was senior advisor of the Atlantic Council’s South Asia Center and has been working for women and children’s causes for a long time.
 She volunteered for two Women’s Shelters in her hometown of Pittsburgh and developed programs to involve the ladies from the Muslim community to volunteer for the women in the Shelter.

 Riffat also created a non-profit, Pittsburgh Muslim Family Support Services (PMFSS), which carries out various programs for women and youth via counseling for anger management, self-esteem, volunteerism, leadership skills, and how to be accepting of others (interfaith).